google/oboe/apps/OboeTester/docs/AutomatedTesting.md

 ## Parameters

-There is are two required parameters for all tests:
+There are two required parameters for all tests:

     --es test {latency, glitch, data_paths, input, output}
             The "latency" test will perform a Round Trip Latency test.